 Ready to learn some tips and tricks for Pinterest images?
-Welcome to my ULTIMATE guide to creating and working with Pinterest images for bloggers.
+Welcome to my ULTIMATE guide to creating and working with Pinterest images in your blog posts.

 Inside this post you will learn – how to add a hidden pinnable image for Pinterest (yep, a Pinterest image hidden trick), how to make good Pinterest images for your blog the easy way, what makes a good Pinterest image, how to STOP the Pin It button on SOME blog post images, how to show a smaller image IN your blog post (but allow readers to pin the BIG image on Pinterest), good Pinterest image dimensions, and more.